Lifeline Australia Directors

 LLB (Hons), B Bus

-Eve has recently been appointed as Senior Legal Counsel for the Corporate Trust business of Perpetual Limited.
-Prior to joining Perpetual, Eve was Senior Policy Manager for the Financial Services Counsel and a lawyer in the Corporate Funds Management practice group of Herbert Smith Freehills, a top-tier Australian Law Firm.
+Eve has recently been appointed as Executive Manager at Suncorp Bank.
+Prior to joining Suncorp, Eve was Senior Legal Counsel at Perpetual, Senior Policy Manager for the Financial Services Counsel and a lawyer in the Corporate Funds Management practice group of the law firm Herbert Smith Freehills.

 Eve specialises in trust and equity law issues, including charitable trusts and structured giving, and has extensive advisory and advocacy experience in this area.
 She has published a number of articles in leading Australian law journals which discuss trust law issues in the financial services industry and trust law reform in Australia.
 Eve is currently studying a Master of Laws at the University of Sydney.